GenesisFR/DS2TroubleshootingGuide/README.md

 Note: the instructions from [Increase UI size](#increase-ui-size) will not work in windowed mode.

 # Issues fixed

+## BW doesn't find DS2

+If you see an error saying "A fatal error has occurred and the app must shut down.
+In order to play Dungeon Siege 2: Broken World, you msut first install the full version Dungeon Siege 2." (it only shows up when running the game in windowed mode), download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> (select option 1).

 ## Camera spinning too fast